NC State holds on in double OT, stuns No. 9 Clemson 27-21

 THE TAKEAWAY

-Clemson: The Tigers came in having scored just 17 points in their two games against Bowl Subdivision opponents, including failing to reach the end zone in their season-opening loss to No. 2 Georgia.
+Clemson: The Tigers came in having 17 points in two games against Bowl Subdivision opponents, including failing to reach the end zone in their season-opening loss to No. 2 Georgia.
 Nothing in this game alleviated any of those offensive concerns, with the Tigers struggling to block up front to consistently sustain drives.
-The Tigers finished with just 214 total yards, with Uiagalelei throwing for 111 yards and two scores while the Tigers managed 103 on the ground.
+Clemson finished with seven three-and-outs.

-“The criticism is warranted because that’s where we are right now,” Clemson coach Dabo Swinney said.
-“That’s what we displayed.
-With the way we’ve performed, you’re going to get criticism and you’re going to get comments and things like that.
+”I think the main thing was we couldn’t get into a rhythm,” Uiagalelei said.

 N.C.
-State: For the first time in Doeren’s nine-year run, the Wolfpack earned a win in a measuring-stick game against a marquee opponent — this one the first win for Doeren against a top-10 opponent.
-The painful shortcomings had piled up time and time again, including close ones to the Tigers in 2016 and 2017, and looked possible again when Dunn missed the short field goal to win a game in which the Wolfpack had been the better team for long stretches.
-But N.C.
-State responded with resilience, scoring touchdowns in both OT sessions before coming up with the winning stop.
+State: The Wolfpack controlled play most of the way, running 96 plays to Clemson’s 49 by extending drives and converting 11 of 21 third downs.
+Yet Doeren’s team had to overcome plenty of adversity, too, from a penalty-filled day (11 for 105) to three missed field goals from normally reliable kicker Christopher Dunn – including him pulling a 39-yarder to end regulation wide left.
+It still added up to the biggest win of Doeren’s Wolfpack tenure.

 POLL IMPLICATIONS

-The Tigers started the year at No. 3 but are set to take a big tumble after suffering a second loss before the end of September.
+The Tigers started the year at No. 3 but are set to take a big tumble after suffering a second September loss.
 The Wolfpack could earn an AP Top 25 ranking with this big win.

 UP NEXT